junxit/us-congress-bills-115/metadata.md

 - 2018-02-23 — Placed on the Union Calendar, Calendar No. 439.
 - 2018-02-23 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 115-569, Part II.
 - 2018-02-23 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 115-569, Part II.
+- 2018-04-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-04-10 — Considered as unfinished business. (consideration: CR H3081)
+- 2018-04-10 — Considered under suspension of the rules. (consideration: CR H3075-3078)
+- 2018-04-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2219.
+- 2018-04-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-04-10 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
+- 2018-04-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 2 (Roll no. 130). (text: CR H3075-3076)
+- 2018-04-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 2 (Roll no. 130).(text: CR H3075-3076)